 Australia’s aid to the Maldives will target human development through the education sector.
 In 2014-15, we will:

 - provide 33 Australia Awards Scholarships for study at Australian universities, focused on economics, education and environmental science

-- help improve the quality of education at primary and secondary levels through the Maldives Education Sector Volunteers Program in cooperation with the
+- help improve the quality of education at primary and secondary levels through the Maldives Education Sector Volunteers Program in cooperation with the Maldives Ministry of Education.

-transparency and accountability of public institutions, promote equitable access to justice and respect for human rights, and strengthen the voice of civil
+Australia will also support effective governance through support to the UNDP-led Integrated Governance Program.
+The programme aims to strengthen the transparency and accountability of public institutions, promote equitable access to justice and respect for human rights, and strengthen the voice of civil society organisations.

-Details of the proposed expenditure for this program for 2013–14 can be found here.
+Archived details of expenditure for this program for 2013–14 can be found here.

 Archived details of expenditure for DFAT’s aid program, following the Government’s announcement on 18 January 2014 to revise the aid budget, can be found here.